35 Biggest Decorating Mistakes and Solutions

-We've enlisted some of today's hottest interior designers to count down the 30 top decorating mistakes found in American home design and our top solutions to help you avoid these mistakes.
+We've enlisted today's hottest interior designers to count down the 35 top decorating mistakes and included their style-saving solutions.

 Photo By: Meggan Haller/Getty Images